jschneider-mines/jschneider-mines/README.md

 ## Hello World! 👋
 My name is Jared Schneider and I'm a computer science undergraduate at Colorado School of Mines!

-Check out my side project Cartographer, under user PearUhDox: https://github.com/pearuhdox/Cartographer
+Check out my side project Cartographer (a Minecraft Datapack Project), under user PearUhDox: https://github.com/pearuhdox/Cartographer

 Additionally in the pins, you can find projects I've worked on for school or just for personal fun!